-We've made it passed Halloween, Thanksgiving, Christmas and New Year's and have entered the "holiday home stretch" to Valentine's Day, which is quickly approaching.
+We've made it past Halloween, Thanksgiving, Christmas and New Year's and have entered the "holiday home stretch" to Valentine's Day, which is quickly approaching.
 Are you ready...or are you fretting?
 Let's talk about how to make it a great one, even without a lover.

 For the single woman, Valentine's Day can stir up all kinds of angst.
 Society bombards us with messages of what "love" looks like and how partners "should or would" show their love if we had one.
 Let me just say this about that: bullshit.